 Manage Databases and Clusters

 A database comprises one or more clusters which handle all query operations.
 A cluster is a group of servers each having its own main memory (RAM) and CPUs.
-All queries are executed on a cluster.
-Each cluster has a size ranging from XSmall to 3XLarge that defines the compute power based on the number of VCPUs and main memory.
+All queries are executed on a cluster, which has its own size that defines the compute power based on the number of VCPUs and main memory.
 By adding multiple clusters, it is possible to separate workloads between teams or tenants and allow for greater concurrency.

-The data and metadata for the database is stored in S3 buckets, not the underlying clusters.
+The data and metadata for the database is stored in a central data store, such as an S3 bucket, not in the underlying clusters.
 All clusters in a database access the same underlying data and metadata.
-Changes that are persisted from one cluster are persisted in the storage back-end, and are also persistent for all other transactions in the database, regardless of which cluster they are connected to.
+Changes that are persisted from one cluster are persisted in the data store, and are also persistent for all other transactions in the database, regardless of which cluster they are connected to.

 The first cluster of a database has a special role and is called the main cluster.
-The main cluster communicates with all other clusters and ensures they have a consistent view on transactions and metadata.
-The communication between clusters is metadata-only; every cluster has a direct connection with end users and the central datastore.
-Users can connect to the main cluster like any other cluster, however the main cluster must be running when other clusters are running.
-Similarly, stopping the main cluster will also stop all other clusters in the database.
-Main clusters are denoted by the word MAIN next to the cluster name.
+All other clusters are called worker clusters.
+The main cluster communicates with all worker clusters and ensures they have a consistent view of transactions and metadata.
+The communication between clusters is metadata-only; every cluster has a direct connection with end users and the central data store.
+You can connect to the main cluster like any other cluster; however, the main cluster must be running when worker clusters are running.
+Similarly, stopping the main cluster will also stop all worker clusters in the database.

 Scalability is the ability to increase and decrease resources based on the business demands.
 Scalability can be classified into Vertical and Horizontal Scaling.